 - Meet all deadlines as outlined by ABE staff (financial, paperwork, etc)

-- Handle the financial paperwork/budget/money for group (fundraising, balance expense sheets, receipts, etc)
+- Handle the financial paperwork/budget/money for the group (fundraising, balance expense sheets, receipts, etc)

 - Be an informed resource person for your group